enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 ```
 There are several interesting points in this little block of code so let's look a little deeper.

-> React supports two types of components -- those created with [ES2015 classes](https://react.dev/reference/react/Component) and Stateless Functions.
+> React supports two types of components -- those created with [classes](https://react.dev/reference/react/Component) and Stateless Functions.
 Both of these will be covered in more detail later on.
 Don't be impatient!

 ##### `const` vs `let`

-[`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) and [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are two new statements for declaring variables in ES2015 ([spec](https://262.ecma-international.org/6.0/#sec-let-and-const-declarations)). `const` creates a read-only reference to a value and `let` creates a mutable reference to a value.
+[`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) and [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are two statements for declaring variables. `const` creates a read-only reference to a value and `let` creates a mutable reference to a value.
 Both are [block-scoped statements](http://www.2ality.com/2015/02/es6-scoping.html) rather than global- or function-scoped like `var`.

 > In Enact, we recommend using **`const` by default** and `let` only when you determine you need to change the reference.
 ```js